 Do the EFA requirements apply to me?

-We have also compiled a table in Annex B, which you will find helpful in identifying your EFA requirements.
+We have also compiled a table in Annex A (PDF, Size: 276.5 kB) which you will find helpful in identifying your EFA requirements.
 Areas of land are those claimed for the Basic Payment Scheme.